drnumquam/uBuilder/README.md

 # uBuilder
-A lightweight tool to design embedded software for microcontrollers
+A lightweight tool to design and generate embedded software for microcontrollers